jacqxu00/APSpringFinalProject/README.md

 <ul><li>Solution: Press 'R' to reset the character coordinates</li></ul>
 </li>
 <li>The monsters are not extremely "smart" when they reach a bomb they don't turn around</li>
-<li>Bombs explode for full range, even if the fire reaches a wall</li>
 </ul>